They say that Innuit have hundreds of words for snow.

-Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes store.
+Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes store or Google Play store.
 Whenever you’re ready to hit “fast forward” on your French learning progress, click on over!

 If you liked this post, something tells me that you'll love FluentU, the best way to learn French with real-world videos.